mad-lab-fau/mad-gui/README.md

 |Developer| Someone who creates plugins for the GUI, for example to load a specific data format or to use a specific algorithm.|

 ## Development
+In case you experience issues, please try to find a solution in our documentation regarding [Troubleshooting](https://mad-gui.readthedocs.io/en/latest/troubleshooting.html#development).

 ### Development installation